Page 1: Biography

 Ngati Raukawa and Ngati Whakaue; schoolteacher, rugby player, soldier, musician, community leader

-This biography, written by Rupene M. T. Waaka, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Rupene M. T. Waaka, was first published in the Dictionary of New Zealand Biography in 1998.

 Pirimi Pererika Tahiwi was born on 16 September 1890 at Otaki.
 His father, Rawiri Rota Tahiwi, a Native Land Court assessor, was of Ngati Raukawa and Ngati Maiotaki.
 His mother, Keita Koa, who was also known as Kapu Meaha and Keita Pera, was of Te Arawa, with links to Ngati Whakaue, Ngati Pukaki, Ngati Tahu and Ngati Whaoa.
 Pirimi was one of the children from his father's second marriage and had an elder half-sister.
 One of his elder brothers was Kingi Te Ahoaho Tahiwi, who achieved prominence as an interpreter, translator and musician.